lorettamaria/writing/README.md

 Installation
 ----
 Just open `index.html` and that's it!
 There is no server code.
-Is that so simple?
+Is it really that simple?
 Yes!

 Usage
 ----

-* CTRL + D: Toggle display mode
+* CTRL + D: toggle display mode

-* CTRL + P: Print or export as PDF
+* CTRL + P: print or export as PDF

-* CTRL + S: Save source code as .MD file
+* CTRL + S: save source code as .MD file

-and a few other commands (change font, etc.) that can be found in:
+and a few other commands (change font, etc.) which can be found in:

 * CTRL+SHIFT+H or `?` bottom-left icon: Show help